 Q: Can I use AP, dual enrollment, CLEP, or other kinds of alternative college credit for prerequisites required by professional schools?

-Many schools will accept AP or other forms of credit, however, most programs strongly encourage all science courses are completed at a four year institution.
+Many schools will accept AP or other forms of credit, however, most programs strongly encourage all science courses be completed at a four-year institution.

 Q: Will I still get into medical school with a C in organic chemistry?